- CSAT and NPS are two of the most important CX and customer support metrics

 CSAT scores vary widely across industries, so for this breakdown, we’ll concentrate on the SaaS industry.

-For more industry averages, a good resource to check out is the American Customer Satisfaction Index.
+For more industry averages, a good resource to check out our CSAT benchmarks by industry article.

 CSAT scores between 0% to 40%